sagemath/trac_to_gh/Issue 4991.md

 # Issue 4991: GDB is broken on OSX due to ipython's readline detection

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4991

 Original creator: mabshoff